 I've also personalised Samsung products to display different content based on a user's journey.
 This is achieved with Adobe Experience Manager and Adobe Target.

-Tools: HTML/CSS, Sass, Handlebars, jQuery, Gulp, RWD, Bootstrap, Adobe Experience Manager & more.
+Used: HTML/CSS, Sass, Handlebars, jQuery, Gulp, RWD, Bootstrap 4.x, Adobe Experience Manager & more.

 At Breakthrough, I built a WordPress site for 'Families Against Suffering and Trauma' (FAST).
 The site makes use of subtle CSS3 animations, custom WordPress theming and was completed within 5 weeks.